syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/170_Syslog/README.md

 id: adm-src-syslog
 description: >-
-    The syslog() driver can receive messages from the network using the standard IETF-syslog protocol (as described in RFC5424-26).
+    The syslog() driver can receive messages from the network using the standard IETF-syslog protocol (as described in RFC-5424, RFC-5425 and RFC-5426).
 UDP, TCP, and TLS-encrypted TCP can all be used to transport the messages.
 ---

-NOTE: The syslog() driver can also receive BSD-syslog-formatted messages (described in RFC 3164, see
+NOTE: The syslog() driver can also receive BSD-syslog-formatted messages (described in RFC-3164, see
 BSD-syslog or legacy-syslog messages if they are sent using the IETF-syslog protocol.